SFU-Archives/archivematica-manual/ingest-guidelines/start-transfer.md

 ###### Start a Transfer `|` [Decision Points](decision-points.md) `|` [Update AIS](update-ais.md) `|` [Errors](errors.md)

 # Start a Transfer
-This page describes how to start an ingest project on the `Transfer` tab.
+This page describes how to start an ingest project on the Archivematica `Transfer` tab.
-- For guidance on the `Backlog` and `Appraisal` tabs see the [Appraisal page](appraisal.md) in this section of the Manual.
+- For guidance on the `Backlog` and `Appraisal` tabs see the [Appraisal section](appraisal/overview.md) in this Manual.

-The microservices on the `Transfer` tab will transform the `transfer package` into an Archivematica `SIP` (Submission Information Package) which in turn the microservices of the `Ingest` tab will transform into an `AIP` (Archival Information Package).
+The microservices on the `Transfer` tab will transform the `transfer package` into an Archivematica `SIP` (Submission Information Package); this in turn will be transformed by the microservices of the `Ingest` tab into an `AIP` (Archival Information Package).

 **Contents:**
 - [Transfer type](#transfer-type)